LukeGrahamLandry/franca/docs/graphics.md

 those shader languages, but if you have your own convenient way to author shaders, you can keep doing that instead.
 - Supporting a new platform means adding an implementation for app.fr, gfx.fr, and shaders.fr.
-For now i only support Metal.
+For now i only support Metal and WebGPU.

 ## sending data to the gpu